Garmin vs. Wahoo: Which Cycling Computers Are Better? An Objective Comparison

 Edge 1030 Plus has been Garmin’s flagship between 2020 and 2022.
 It has the largest screen (3.5“), up to 24 hours of battery life, a touchscreen display, and 32GB of internal storage.
 However, it was the most expensive.

-Garmin Edge 1040 and 1040 Solar are Garmin’s most advanced bike computers.
-They are more accurate thanks to the multi-band GNSS, have longer battery life, and the Solar version can even charge itself while riding.
+Garmin Edge 1040 and 1040 Solar are more accurate thanks to the multi-band GNSS, have longer battery life and the Solar version can even extend the battery life when it’s sunny.
 They are also the first Edge computers customizable via a smartphone app.

 Check out the following table that compares some of Garmin bike computers’ basic specifications and features.